bzminer/bzminer/README.md

     "zil_pool": "", // zil pool to mine to

     "zil_wallet": "", // zil wallet to mine to

+    "zil_retain_hashrate": false, // If true, zil hashrate will continue to display after the zil window has ended

     "table_width": 100, // number of characters wide the tables are.
 0 = auto